hanelee/hanelee.github.io/index.md

 ## News

+[Dec 2024] I am applying for postdoctoral fellowships in data science and political science.

 [May 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.

 [May 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.